 The definitive investigation for a suspected anastomotic leak is a CT scan with contrast of the abdomen and pelvis (or chest, abdomen and pelvis for an intra-thoracic anastomosis), which will demonstrate the presence of any extraluminal contents.
 Ensure early resuscitation and senior input for any suspected cases.

 Other initial investigations should include is urgent blood tests, including FBC and CRP, U&Es, LFTs, and a clotting screen.
 A venous blood gas will assess degree of tissue perfusion.
 A repeat Group and Save will be needed for possible surgery or radiological drainage.

 Once an anastomotic leak has been diagnosed, the key immediate principles in management relate to the treatment of the potential contamination and resultant sepsis.
 Any suspected anastomotic leak requires urgent senior review.

 Ensure the patient is nil by mouth (NBM) and start broad spectrum antibiotic cover (as per local guidelines).
 Start IV fluid therapy and insert a urinary catheter to enable monitoring of fluid balance.

-- Anastomotic leaks are defined as ‘a leak of luminal contents from a surgical join between two hollow viscera’
+- Anastomotic leaks are defined as ‘a leak of luminal contents from a surgical join’

 - They can present with abdominal pain and fever, typically 5-7 days post-operatively